 The following topics will be covered during the course: patient assessment, basic knowledge of body systems, basic life support, equipment improvisation, environmental medicine, toxins, trauma management, evacuation and wilderness rescue.

-Following the climbing section, the group will test all acquired skills on their Final Expedition - a multi-day backpacking section in Joshua Tree.
-During this expedition, the crew works together to plan their route, gear, food and logistics.
-It’s time to put the essential skills for any aspiring outdoor educator to the test, to effectively navigate through the unique and beautiful rock and yucca filled landscape of Joshua Tree.
-This section requires competence in communication, teamwork, navigation and decision making skills.
+Following the climbing section, the group will test all acquired skills on their Final Expedition—a multi-day backpacking section in Joshua Tree.
+During this expedition, the crew works together to plan their route, gear, food, and logistics, essential skills for any aspiring outdoor educator to effectively navigate through the unique and beautiful rock and yucca filled landscape of Joshua Tree.
+This section requires competence in communication, teamwork, navigation, and decision making skills.

-Instructor courses are geared towards participants who are looking to pursue a career in education and/or the outdoor industry.
-Throughout the entire expedition, Instructors will not only be teaching the ‘what’, but also the ‘why’ and ‘how’ necessary to share these skills with future participants.
+Instructor courses are geared towards participants who are looking to pursue a career in education and/or the outdoors.
+Throughout the entire expedition, Instructors will not only be teaching the ‘what’, but also the ‘why’ and ‘how’ necessary to pass on these skills to future participants.
 There will be many opportunities for participants to practice their own facilitation skills and receive feedback.

 The culminating experience at the end of course will be a practicum, where participants will facilitate a 2-day experience for local youth in an outdoor setting.
 The practicum will have a strong emphasis on designing and implementing curriculum, teaching basic outdoor skills and facilitating initiatives and discussions with a group of participants from diverse backgrounds and experience levels.
 Participants will gain first-hand teaching experience as they begin to build cultural competency as experiential educators.

-Outward Bound courses vary in length from 4 to 85 days.
-On shorter courses, participants will receive an introduction to leadership skills, strength of character and a desire to serve.
+Our courses vary in length from 4 to 85 days.
+On shorter courses, participants will receive an intro to leadership skills, strength of character and a desire to serve.
 With longer courses, the same outcomes and benefits are achieved with the ability to reach a more profound level of mastery as there are more opportunities develop technical skills, receive and implement feedback and further personal development.

-Yosemite National Park and the Sierra Nevada Mountain Range are famous for breathtaking views of waterfalls, massive granite domes and peaceful alpine meadows.
+Yosemite National Park and the Sierra Nevada Mountain Range are famous for breathtaking views of waterfalls, massive granite domes, and peaceful alpine meadows.
 Yosemite is home to some of the world’s most treasured landmarks.
-Places like El Capitan, Half Dome and Glacier Point can be seen on the horizon along with dramatic alpine scenery, including peaks rising from the valley to elevations above 12,000 feet.
-With fairly stable and beautiful weather, temperatures range from the 70s and 80s during the day and 30s to 50s in the evening.
+Places like El Capitan, Half Dome and Glacier Point can be seen on the horizon along with dramatic alpine scenery—peaks rising from the valley to elevations above 12,000 feet.
+With fairly stable and beautiful weather, as summer advances, temperatures tend to become more moderate, in the 70s to 80s during the day and 30s to 50s in the evening.

-Joshua Tree National Park is famous for its high desert moonscape, where rugged mountains and desert plateaus have been sculpted by wind and rain.
+Joshua Tree National Park is famous for its high desert moonscape, where rugged mountains and desert plateaus were sculpted by wind and rain.
 Three distinct ecosystems come together to form this land of extremes: the dark, cold, star-filled nights against warm sand and boulder-filled days.
-Weather in the park is generally dry and rainfall is sparse, though unpredictable and sometimes persistent thunderstorms do occur.
-Temperatures can vary, averaging 50 to 80 degrees during the day to a cool 30 degrees at night and potentially hitting 100 early or late in the season.
+Weather in the park is generally dry and rainfall is sparse, though unpredictable, irregular, and sometimes persistent thunderstorms do occur.
+Temperatures can vary, averaging 50-80 degrees during the day to a cool 30 at night and potentially hitting 100 early or late in the season.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.